polywrap/handbook/docs/dao/working-groups.md

 - Tezos
 - and many more

+#### REGISTRY

+The registry serves as an on-chain package management system tailored to the wrapper ecosystem.

 #### DOCUMENTATION

 The documentation pod includes technical writing and demos for anything related to Polywrap's technology.